 The SportDOG YardTrainer Training Dog Collar is expensive compared to most devices on this list.
-Despite its cost, it has a short range of 300 yards, only 2 modes: static shock and noise, and it only offers 8 levels of stimulation.
+Despite its cost, it has a short range of 300 yards, only two modes: static shock and noise, and only offers eight levels of stimulation.
 All of these specifications are beaten by other, cheaper models.

 The battery does take a long time to charge, and the system will only work with single dogs, so if you are looking for a single remote to work with multiple dogs at once, you will need to look elsewhere.

 8. Petrainer 998DRB Remote Dog Training Collar

 The Petrainer 998DRB Remote Dog Training Collar is a really cheap shock collar with vibration, static, and noise alert settings.
 The modes have 100 intensity levels and the collar has a short range of 330 yards and works for dogs over 10 pounds.
 It can be adjusted from 14 inches to 24 inches in length.

 The collar is water-resistant, and the remote has a backlit LCD screen to show mode, intensity, and battery level settings.
 The prongs are too short for the collar to work well on dogs with long hair and thick coats.
 While the manufacturer claims it will fit 10-pound dogs, it would be a very loose fit for a dog of this size.